feedboards/Feedboards.Json.Sqlify/README.md

     jsonFolder: "path/to/json/folder",
     outputFolder: "path/to/sql/folder"
 );
-//In this case name of the table will be the same as the name of file.
+// Note: When processing a directory, table names will be derived from JSON filenames.
-//Please do not use any spetial charecter as . in the
+// Avoid using special characters (like dots) in filenames.
 ```

 ## JSON to SQL Mapping Example